Kanban-Zai/kanban-zai-version-1.0/modules/3-process.md

 what cannot be done and how that fits the business model and the market.

 ### The Business Model
 Plain and simple.
-How is this idea going to be moneytized
+How is this idea going to be monetized.

 ### The Zeitgeist
-Meaning the ghost of the times it is made up of things like Market Fit, Public Appitite, Problem being solved, and other subjective ideas.
+Meaning the ghost of the times it is made up of things like Market Fit, Public Appitite for the idea, The Problem being solved and other subjective ideas.

- takes the raw idea from the client and outputs epics.

-The process through which this happens is the process that protects the team from the outside world.

-Epics are the clients vision realized over time.
-Each epic has an approximate budget and an approximate build order aggreed with the client.

-Not all ideas are equal and each must be balanced against many things
+## The Golden Halo

+If you imaging these 3 ideas as being represented as a Zen Diagram.
+Inside each ring of the diagram you write the pros and cons of the idea based on the ring they are in.
+Will the market accept the idea, is the market desperate for it, where will the technology break down, will the business model constrain the technology.
+All these things must be considered and arranged into the diagram.
+Negatives push the rings apart and positives pull the rings together.
+If all 3 rings sit exactly ontop of one another then you have achieved the GOLDEN HALO and you are onto a guaranteed winner.

+More often than not this will not happen and you will now be considering..."The Zen Diagram of fuckedness"

+        [ PICTURE OF THE ZEN DIAGRAM OF FUCKEDNESS ]

                       Business model --- Technology
                                   Zeitgeist

-This is known as the Zen diagram of Fuckedness.
-Your idea  sits at the center of the 3 circles.
+The viable part of your idea sits at the intersection of the 3 rings.
 The larger the intersection the more viable the idea.

-Budget,

-If the technology can do all the business model requires and the zeitgeist fits the technology and the business model then things are looking good.

-Primarily comprises of the Client, End Users, Product Owner.
+The goal is to make that intersection as large as possible and fit as much in there as they can THAT IS RELEVANT to the idea at hand.
+Only this way can you get a clear picture of the product.

+Of course the Z.D.O.F is a communication concept rather than a magical measuring tool.
+Discovering the viability and realizing and idea are a hard problem that generally requires multiple collaborators.
 As the saying goes.
 The feet walk where the eyes lead.
 It does not work that well the other way around.
-It also does not work that well when the feet both walk and lead.

-The vision team must have a clear view of what they want and create the path that the team will follow.

-Budget must also be managed as part of the vision
+Do not neglect this part of the process.

+### Descoping.
+At this point there will be a product starting to form.
+To build an epic you must now winnow it down to just the important parts and remove everthing that is not important.

+Budget must also be managed as part of the vision.
+Epics must be assigned budgets and both aggreed with the client before handing off to the scheduling team.
+At this point only a ballpark figure should be set on the amount of time it will take to execute this epic.
+There also should be no delivery date aggreed but a priority of 1-3 should be set.

-### The Planning Team
+## The Scheduling Team
-Primarily comprised of the product owner, Design, UX, IA, BA, Testers, Security Advisor

-Another saying goes the best laid plans of mice and men...refering to how plans can go wrong But you actually have to have a plan.
-Thats where this team comes in.
+Another saying goes the best laid plans of mice and men...refering to how plans can go wrong But you actually have to have a plan first in order for it to go wrong.
+That's where this team comes in.

+Epics come in and listed in priority order.
+They are broken down into sensisble sized chunks and put into the backlog.
+These chunks are listed in execution order.

+### Breakdown
+### storys
+### prioritizing
+### projection deadlines

-### The Execution Team
+## The Execution Team
 Primarily comprised of developers, testers, dev ops, security advisors.

 There is no measure of velocity in Kanban-Zai.
 The execution team takes work from the